Leitha Limestone

 The Leitha Limestone is a geologic formation in Austria, Czech Republic, Hungary and Poland.
-It preserves fossils dating back to the Middle to Late Miocene period.
+It preserves fossils dated to the Middle to Late Miocene period.

+The type locality is the Leitha Mountains in Austria.
+The limestone from here was used extensively for buildings and utilised by the sculptors in Vienna, Bratislava, Sopron and other cities.

 Fossil content

 Various fossils have been found in the formation: